-Activity is concentrated on the site of the former Oregon Pine Mill to create a welcoming first impression of John Day and signal vibrant development activity and momentum for the city.
-The anticipated program for this site emphasizes public amenities that bring the John Day community and visitors together.
+The redevelopment on the site of the former Oregon Pine Mill will create a welcoming first impression of John Day and signal vibrant development activity and momentum for the city.
+The vision for this site emphasizes public amenities that bring the John Day community and visitors together.
 Former mill structures will be renovated to host events such as farmers markets, classes, events as well as communicate the history and identity of John Day.
-Water sourced from the new state-of-the-art wastewater treatment plant will be a hub of recreation with a beach for swimming, tubing, and small boat access, and trails for jogging, biking, or walking.
+Water sourced from the new state-of-the-art wastewater treatment plant will be showcased in a water garden and in hydroponic greenhouses.
+The area will be a hub of recreation with a beach for swimming, tubing, and small boat access, and trails for jogging, biking, or walking.
 A lawn adjacent to the renovated Planer Shed will host a variety of events, such as food and beverage festivals, movie nights, concerts, and fairs.
-The site will act as an employment node with a potential office development, vendors in the Planer Shed Pavilion a 60-room hotel and Public Works facilities.
+The site will act as an employment node with a potential office development, vendors in the Planer Shed Pavilion, a 60-room hotel and Public Works facilities.